openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Response Mode is defined in accordance with [@!OAuth.Responses] as follows:

 `direct_post`:
 : In this mode, the Authorization Response is sent to the Verifier using an HTTP POST request to an endpoint controlled by the Verifier.
-The Authorization Response parameters are encoded in the body using the `application/x-www-form-urlencoded` content type.
-The names and values in the body MUST be encoded using UTF-8.
-The response from the Verifier is a JSON object as defined below.
-The flow can end with an HTTP POST request from the Wallet to the Verifier, or it can end with a redirect that follows the HTTP POST request, if the Verifier responds with a redirect URI to the Wallet.
+The Authorization Response MUST be encoded in the request body using the format defined by the `application/x-www-form-urlencoded` HTTP content type.
+The parameters in the request body MUST all be encoded using UTF-8.
+The verifier can request that the wallet redirects the user to the verifier using the response as defined below.

 The following new Authorization Request parameter is defined to be used in conjunction with Response Mode `direct_post`: